jeremybennett/torcs/src/doc/architecture.md

 The Menu and its components are responsible to offer a visual user interface to ease the setup of TORCS, e.g. the selection of predefined races, changing the selection of robots, graphics and much more.
-All these settings are persisted in XML files and are later read by the respective components.
+All these settings are persisted in XML files and are read later by the respective components.

-The Race menu is a special menu, because the entries presented here are the direct reflection of Race Manager configuration files (look up /src/raceman).
+The Race menu is a special menu, because the entries presented here are the direct reflection of Race Manager configuration files (look up src/raceman).
 You can completely customize the Race Manager configuration files if desired (that means adding, removing, renaming and editing), they offer the creation of very simple sessions (e.g. practice.xml) up to full championships